DinkydauSet/ExploreFractals/README.md

 All of the libraries mention that they allow to be redistributed.
 I do so to make it easier to compile the code.

 ### Changelog

+#### Version 9 (2021-09-18)

+Changes:
+1. new GUI made with Nana
+2. "Largest circle within the cardioid"-formula to avoid having to iterate some pixels, especially useful for extra speed with unzoomed high power Mandelbrots
+3. compiled with GCC: some formulas are faster, especially burning ship

+Fixed problems:
+1. Mandelbrot power 2 julia sets with AVX was incorrect for pixels with iterationcount 0.
+The result was a weird pattern around Julia sets.
+2. Changing the gradient speed could suddenly shift the gradient by one color, as if the offset was changed.
+This is fixed by making the offset fractional (used to be integer), which is a quality improvement too.
+Old parameter files may be rendered slightly differently.

+Known problems:
+1. Memory leak: about 5 MB of memory leaks for every 30 tabs openend and closed.

 #### Version 8 (2021-04-12)